Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/lifecycle/README.md

 # Lifecycle

 {% hint style="warning" %}
-In version 4 of the iOS SDK, Lifecycle implementation was done for your automatically.
+In version 4 of the iOS SDK, this implementation was completed automatically.

 When upgrading to the Experience Platform SDK, you must add code to continue collecting Lifecycle metrics.